- Research companies hire felons and customize job applications to highlight strengths and work ethic.

 FedEx also hires felons or ex-offenders as FedEx delivery drivers.
 But they do thorough background checks and consider individuals on a case-by-case basis.
 For example, a theft or drunk-driving conviction will make it harder for you to get delivery jobs or a driving job than some other minor felony conviction.
 Violent crimes also increase your chances of getting rejected.
 However, if you can convince them that you are a better person now, you have a chance of converting the interview into something positive.

-Again, USPS will hire or reject your application, depending on your felony conviction.
+Again, USPS will hire you as a felony or reject your application, depending on your felony conviction.
 Some felony convictions will be harder to overlook than others.
 But a brilliant interview round and bright personality should be able to get you through.

 Instacart does not have any policy that prevents them from hiring people with a criminal history.
 But since they heavily rely on criminal background checks, it might be difficult to get hired as an Instacart delivery driver.
 However, minor convictions are often ignored by them while hiring delivery drivers.